pranav04katiyar/DSA_Questions/README.md

 # Data Structures and Algorithms - Java

-This repo contains everything needed to learn and master DSA(Both theory and questions) from scratch in a beginner-friendly structure.
+This repo contains everything needed to learn and master DSA (Both theory and questions) from scratch in a beginner-friendly structure.

+Each topic has theory as well as questions to practice, both in the same place.

+There will also be Topic wise Leetcode questions linked to practice.

 *Disclaimer*